rkolbi/Simple_Sender/README.md

 - Jog X+/X-/Y+/Y-: jogs by the selected XY step using the current jog feed.
 - Jog Z+/Z-: jogs by the selected Z step using the Z jog feed.
 - JOG STOP: cancels an active jog (RT 0x85) and stops pending jogs.
-- Tool reference label: displays the stored tool reference height used by probing workflows.
+- Tool reference label: displays the stored tool reference height used by probing workflows and by the Run safety gate.
 - ALL STOP: immediate stop using the selected ALL STOP behavior.
 - XY Step adjuster (-/+ with indicator): sets the XY jog step value used by the jog pad.
 - Z Step adjuster (-/+ with indicator): sets the Z jog step value used by the jog pad.